 Strawberries of one type or another can be grown pretty much throughout the South.
 Known botanically as Fragaria xananassa, they are easily accom- modated in most any garden.
 Plants have toothed, roundish, medium green leaves and white flowers.
-They grow 68 in. tall and spread by long runners to about 1 ft. across.
+They grow 68 inches tall and spread by long runners to about 1 feet across.
 For descriptions of orna- mental strawberries, see Fragaria.

 Strawberries are sensitive to local conditions, so a selection that does well in one area may perform poorly in another.
 Consult with local experts (nursery personnel, Cooperative Extension agents) about the best selections for your garden.